Reasons to Recycle

 ‘Not currently recycled’ – used when fewer than 20% of councils offer kerbside collections

-`Recycle with carrier bags at larger stores – not at kerbside’ – used on certain clean plastic
+`Recycle with carrier bags at larger stores’ – used on certain clean plastic.
+These are not accepted in your Norfolk recycling bin.

 The following symbols can be found on different packaging, however these symbols do not necessarily mean that the items can be recycled in your local kerbside collection